Introduction to Cloud Hosting

 1. Google Accounts

 Google is one of the companies that has been extensively using cloud solutions from an average consumer to enterprise customers successfully.
-Google Accounts (SaaS) is the most used cloud solution which includes apps like Gmail, GSuite, Photos, etc. It has been integrated into every android smartphone contributing to be a daily driver for billions of people.
-Simple, powerful and free to use apps from Google Accounts lets users onboard and reap the advantages effortlessly.
+Google Accounts (SaaS) is the most used cloud solution, which includes apps like Gmail, GSuite, Photos, etc. It has been integrated into every android smartphone, contributing to be a daily driver for billions of people.
+Simple, powerful, and free-to-use apps from Google Accounts let users onboard and reap the advantages effortlessly.
 A similar Apple alternative iCloud is known for its simple but elegant features.

-Salesforce is a game-changer in Enterprise space where companies can manage their CRM capabilities across the organization, with multiple devices.
+Salesforce is a game-changer in the Enterprise space where companies can manage their CRM capabilities across the organization with multiple devices.
 It is extremely flexible and scalable to the enterprise requirements.
 Since its launch, Salesforce has been adapted by thousands of organizations around the world to leverage its abilities.
 It helps companies track their product across every value streams from inception to sales in a secure way.
 Salesforce introduces new products aggressively every year to cater to different requirements of enterprises across the economical landscape.
-Similar apps like Freshsales, Zoho CRM, etc. provide a similar solution as Salesforce.
+Similar apps like Freshsales, Zoho CRM, etc., provide a similar solution like Salesforce.

 3. Tensor Processing Units

-AI is the driving force of current software solutions, TPUs (PaaS) provided by cloud hosting providers help individuals and Enterprises to experiment and develop AI-driven apps with existing cloud benefits like scalability, reliability, etc. Cloud providers have even engineered out of the box tools for specific use cases like Sagemaker (AWS), Rekognition (AWS), Databricks (Azure), ML Engine (GCP), etc. These cloud solutions for AI prevents the need for personal cutting-edge hardware and so the corresponding pain for upgrading the same.
+AI is the driving force of current software solutions; TPUs (PaaS) provided by cloud hosting providers help individuals and Enterprises to experiment and develop AI-driven apps with existing cloud benefits like scalability, reliability, etc. Cloud providers have even engineered out of the box tools for specific use cases like Sagemaker (AWS), Rekognition (AWS), Databricks (Azure), ML Engine (GCP), etc. These cloud solutions for AI prevent the need for personal cutting-edge hardware and the corresponding pain for upgrading.

 4. Cloud Gaming

 Cloud gaming was a myth, or should I say a marketing gimmick.
-But only until recently when tech giants started jumping in to make it plausible for mainstream gamers.
-The gaming industry is one of the fast-expanding entertainment industries is catching up rapidly on the cloud in order to bring more flexibility to creators and gamers alike.
-Creators can deliver more games to masses whereas gamers can forget worrying about the compatibility of their hardware for the latest titles.
+But only until recently, when tech giants started jumping in to make it plausible for mainstream gamers.
+The gaming industry is one of the fast-expanding entertainment industries that is catching up rapidly on the cloud in order to bring more flexibility to creators and gamers alike.
+Creators can deliver more games to the masses, whereas gamers can forget about their hardware compatibility for the latest titles.
 Stadia (Google), xCloud (Microsoft), PlayStation Now (Sony) are some of the leading cloud gaming providers with pioneering features.

 5. Digital Content Creation